by Roger N. Clark

 How common is the digital camera "standard tone curve?"
 Figure 10 shows another way to plot the data and compare it to a gamma 2.2 function.
 Of note is a gamma 2.2 function is concave over the entire data range, while the tone curve data follow a convex trend at high intensities and decrease faster than a gamma 2.2 function at low intensities.
 Dpreview.com plots data for many cameras in this fashion.
 For example, compare the tone curves for many cameras here on dpreview.com..
 On the dpreview site, the Canon tone curve for the 6D is very close to the blue points in Figure 9.
 Comparisons to other manufacturers and numerous camera models show very close tone curves, none of the ones I have looked at follow the gamma 2.2 shape.
 There is some variation in the upper end of the tone curves between manufacturers, but more uniformity at the low end where the tone curve is linear.
 Thus, the blue data points are representative of many camera models and manufacturers, especially the lower half of the plot.
 Again, this means that the low end of the tone curve is linear and the sky subtraction method on tone curve data and new astrophoto image processing methods presented here works well for many cameras.

 The digital camera tone curve data are shown in an all linear graph in Figure 11.
-Here we see that at the typical sky level, the digital camera tone curve is linear in the region of typical sky levels in an astrophoto and that any departure from linearity is much smaller than the photon noise.
+Here we see that at the typical sky level, the digital camera tone curve is linear in the local region of typical sky levels in an astrophoto and that any departure from linearity is much smaller than the photon noise.
 As signal increases the percent error is small because one is subtracting a relatively small number from a much larger number and any error from nonlinearity is small and within photon noise (Figure 7b).
 Thus, the method produces no bad artifacts as charged by online trolls.

 Digital Camera Tone curves, Camera Response Function, Opto-Electronic Conversion Function (OECF)